pachyderm/pachyderm/doc/docs/1.13.x/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

-# S3 Protocol Enabled Pipelines
+# Sidecar S3 Gateway

-//TODO
-Also named **Sidecar S3 Gateway** as it is exposed through a sidecar instance in a pipeline worker pod.
+Pachyderm offers the option to use **S3-Protocol-Enabled Pipelines** (i.e., Pipelines enabled to access input and output repos via the S3 Gateway).

+This is useful when your pipeline code wants to interact with input and/or output data throught the S3 protocol.
+For example running Kubeflow or Apache™ Spark worload with Pachyderm.

 !!!
 Note
-    Note that this use case of the S3 Gateway differs from its [main and more general use case](index.md) as the latter exists independently and outside of any pipeline lifecycle.
+    Note that this use case of the S3 Gateway differs from the [Global use case](index.md).
+The latter runs directly on the `pachd` pod and exists independently and outside of any pipeline lifecycle.

-Let's say you wish to run a platform (namely Kubeflow or Apache™ Spark) inside of a Pachyderm cluster.
-Such products have the ability to interact with object stores but do not work with local file systems.
-They will need to to access Pachyderm repo via the S3 Gateway.

-If you want to use Pachyderm with such platforms, you need to create an S3-enabled Pachyderm pipeline.
-Such a pipeline ensures that data provenance of the pipelines that run in those external systems is properly preserved and is tied to corresponding Pachyderm jobs.

-You can deploy a separate S3 gateway instance as a sidecar container in your pipeline worker pod.
+    The *"Sidecar S3 Gateway"* (also referred to as *"S3 Enabled Pipelines"*) on the other hand, is a separate S3 gateway instance **running in a `sidecar` container in the `pipeline worker` pod**.

-The main S3 gateway exists independently and outside of the pipeline lifecycle.
-Therefore, if a
-Kubeflow pod connects through the master S3 gateway, the Pachyderm pipelines created in Kubeflow do not properly maintain data provenance.
-When the S3 functionality is exposed through a sidecar instance in the pipeline worker pod, Kubeflow can access the files stored in S3 buckets in the pipeline pod, which ensures the provenance is maintained correctly.
+!!!
+Warning "Maintaining data provenance"
+    For example, if a Kubeflow pipeline were to read and write data from a Pachyderm repo directly through the global S3 gateway, Pachyderm would not be able to maintain data provenance
+    (the alteration of the data in the output repo could not be traced back to any given job/input commit).

+    Using an S3-enabled pipeline, Pachyderm will control the flow and the same Kubeflow code will now be part of Pachydermn's job execution, thus maintaining proper data provenance.

 The S3 gateway sidecar instance is created together with the pipeline and shut down when the pipeline is destroyed.

 The following diagram shows communication between the S3 gateway